lindaprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

 }
 ```
 ### Verify Node Synchronization
-Compare your local block height with [TRONSCAN](https://tronscan.org/) ：
+Compare your local block height with [LINDASCAN](https://lindascan.org/) ：
 ```
 curl http://127.0.0.1:16887/wallet/getnowblock
 ```
 If the heights match, synchronization is normal.

 ## Troubleshooting Common Connection Issues
-There are occasions when java-tron simply fails to connect to peers.
+There are occasions when java-linda simply fails to connect to peers.
 The common reasons for this are:

 - **Local clock offset**